please-openit/oidc-bash-client/README.md

 ## Build for Keycloak ?

+Of course !
+Keycloak has its own discovery document (for a realm) with the "OpenID Endpoint Configuration" link.
+Keycloak supports all operations of this bash script, please refer to the documentation links for each operation below.

+Feel free to test it with a realm you can get at [https://realms.please-open.it](https://realms.please-open.it).

 ## Filter

 Each operation output some formatted JSON code.
 By using --field argument, you can filter the output with JQ [grammar](https://jqplay.org/).